robindavidgames/ci-project05/README.md

 - AWS

 ## Credits:
+- Any code taken or adapted from other sources is mentioned in comments.
 - Base template modified from Bootstrap starter template: https://getbootstrap.com/docs/4.6/getting-started/introduction/#starter-template
+- Navbar code modified from https://getbootstrap.com/docs/4.6/examples/navbar-fixed/
+- Footer code modified from https://getbootstrap.com/docs/5.1/examples/footers/
+- Product cards modified from https://getbootstrap.com/docs/4.6/components/card/#grid-cards
-- Much of the project is modified from the Boutique Ado sample project.
+- Much of the project's Python code is modified from the Boutique Ado sample project.
+All cases of this have been commented in the code.
 - Favicon modified from Freepic icon: https://www.flaticon.com/free-icons/adventure
 - Placeholder image: https://www.flaticon.com/free-icons/picture
 - Aluminium Teapot image: https://www.aliexpress.com/item/1005004112230217.html